 Editors

-Theophilus Josiah, founder of Integrity Syndicate, is a modern-day Christian reformer seeking restoration of the original faith of Christ and his Apostles.
+Josiah E. Verkaik, founder of Integrity Syndicate, is a researcher and publisher on subjects pertaining to early Christianity.
 Josiah is an innovator and analytical thinker with a background in engineering.
 He is the architect of the AICNT and directed all aspects of its methodology and design.

 Donate